Wetlands and Urbanization

 The Puget Sound Wetlands and Stormwater Management Research Program (PSWSMRP) was a ten-year regional research effort intended to document the impacts of urbanization on wetlands.
 The wetlands included in the study were representative of those found in the Puget Sound Lowlands ecoregion, most likely to be impacted by urban development.
 The program’s goal was to to employ research results to improve the management of both urban wetland resources and stormwater.

 The studies examined the impacts of stormwater on the five major structural components of wetlands: (1) hydrology, (2) water quality, (3) soils, (4) plants, and (5) animals.
 The fourteen papers in this monograph are divided into four sections: Program Overview, Descriptive Ecology, Assessment of Stormwater Effects, and Management Guidelines.

-For a more up-to-date version of this report, please visit CRC press.
+A more up-to-date version of this report may be available from CRC press.

 Edited by Amanda L. Azous and Richard R. Horner

 King County Water and Land Resources Division, Seattle, WA